DataDog/documentation/content/en/real_user_monitoring/browser/troubleshooting.md

       text: 'Content Security Policy'
 ---

 If you experience unexpected behavior with Datadog Browser RUM, use this guide to resolve issues quickly.
 If you continue to have trouble, contact [Datadog support][1] for further assistance.
-We also recommend regularly updating to the latest version of the [RUM Browser SDK][2], as each release contains improvements and fixes.
+Datadog recommends regularly updating to the latest version of the [RUM Browser SDK][2], as each release contains improvements and fixes.

 ## Missing data